yuxiaw/OpenFactCheck/fact_checkers/README.md

 ## Extending This Framework
 For developers who want to replace some of the solvers with your own modules or build an entire new pipline, we provide a simple tutorial of developing a simple dummy pipeline.
-All the codes of the tutorial are placed at the example folder.
+All the codes of the tutorial are placed at the `solvers` folder.

 In general, there are 5 things you need to do to develop your own fact-checking pipeline.
 1. Understand what sub-tasks your pipeline contains.